-If your process generates objects in runtime, you can simulate this using a CreateObject Action.
+If your process generates objects in runtime, you can Simulate this using a CreateObject Action.

-Step Action 1 On your Activity diagram, drag an 'Action' icon from the Diagram Toolbox, and select the 'Other CreateObject' context menu option to define it as a CreateObject Action element.
+Ste Action p 1 On your Activity diagram, drag an 'Action' icon from the Diagram Toolbox, and select the 'Other CreateObject' context menu option to define it as a CreateObject Action element.
 2 Set the classifier of the CreateObject Action to the Class of which the Object will be an instance.
-(Advanced Set Classifier).
-Create an Action Pin on the CreateObject Action, of kind output.
-3 Create or select the next Action in the processing sequence, and add an Action Pin of kind input.
+This is set in the Properties window > CreateObjectAction > Classifier, using the [] button.
+3 Create an Action Pin on the CreateObject Action, of kind output.
+4 Create or select the next Action in the processing sequence, and add an Action Pin of kind input.

 Connect the two Actions with a Control Flow connector, and the two Action Pins with an Object Flow connector.

-4 Perform a Simulation on the diagram.
+Perform a Simulation on the diagram.
 When the CreateObject Action is executed, it creates an Object having the properties of the classifier, and stores it in its Output Pin.
-The Object itself is passed through the Object Flow connection to the Input Pin of Action 2, where its properties can be listed in the Locals window for the simulation.
+The Object itself is passed through the Object Flow connection to the Input Pin of Action 2, where its properties can be listed in the Locals window for the Simulation.